This is the story about a Norwegian economist and entrepreneur and how he got involved in the creation of an elephant sanctuary in Brazil.

 From early on the couple wanted to utilize their knowledge about elephants in the wild to help captive elephants.

-“Many do not know how much elephants in captivity suffer.
+“Most people have no idea how much elephants in captivity suffer.
 Elephants in circuses, in tourist entities, or in other forms of human entertainment in Asia, Africa or the west, have gone through an extremely brutal disciplining and training.
 For this reason more and more countries are banning the use of elephants in circuses”, says Granli.
 Over the years Poole and Granli have provided lots of science-based information about this to Norwegian authorities, who finally, in 2016, banned circuses from having elephants in their shows.

 Still no ban